 A book doesn’t have to be the dud gift at the bottom of the pile—it can trigger inspiration, interest, and intrigue for all aspects of learning that you might come across at business school.

 4. An Intention Tracker pad

 Have you ever tried achieving everything you want and need to do?
 It’s impossible.
 MBA applicants might be juggling their careers, test preparation, business school applications, and free time—24 hours is hardly enough.

 Time machines aren’t yet available commercially, but an Intention Tracker pad might be the next best thing.
 Each day you take a moment to carefully detail everything you want to achieve that day, in both practical and emotional ways.
 You can tick each thing off as you go.

 If you’re a keen list maker, or someone who gets things done methodically, this might just be the stocking filler for you.

 5. A new bike

 Fed up with practising your putting game?
 Out with the five iron and in with the lycra—cycling is the new golf when it comes to networking.

-Golf, the favored game of President Trump and rich white men around the world, has seen a 20% decline in players over the past decade, beckoning the rise of the more modern sport of cycling.
+Golf, the favored game of many rich white men around the world, has seen a 20% decline in players over the past decade, beckoning the rise of the more modern sport of cycling.
 Cycling spin-offs, like spinning, have boomed in popularity too.